THE THREE SEPARATIONS OF THE ROYAL PRIESTHOOD

 So it is with us.
 We must be prepared to spend our life in apparent futility if the Lord should so direct.
 The only work of true, eternal importance is that we receive Christ and do exactly what He directs us to do.
 Otherwise we are a well-intentioned religious person going about according to our self-rule.

 Confusion.
 We understand that God is not the author of confusion.
 Every experienced saint knows there are seasons we must undergo during which we cannot understand what God is doing with us or to us.
 We are required to wait in the darkness until the way becomes clear.
 Such trust is necessary if we are to be separated from self-rule—a rule that depends on a measure of certainty concerning our goals and how we are achieving them.

 “Who among you fears the LORD?
 Who obeys the voice of His Servant?
 Who walks in darkness and has no light?
 Let him trust in the name of the LORD and rely upon his God.
 (Isaiah 50:10)

 The Lord warns us about walking in our own light, our self-rule:

-Behold, all ye that kindle a fire, that compass yourselves about with sparks: walk in the light of your fire, and in the sparks that ye have kindled.
-This shall ye have of mine hand; ye shall lie down in sorrow.
+Look, all you who kindle a fire, who encircle yourselves with sparks: Walk in the light of your fire and in the sparks you have kindled—This you shall have from My hand: You shall lie down in torment.
 (Isaiah 50:11)